Theatrical premiere

 The Library hosts the premiere of 'L'albada', a great family story about the silences of the Civil War directed by Oriol Broggi

 BarcelonaTen years ago, a jolt impacted the family of playwright, director, and actor Jaume Viñas (Barcelona, 1987).
-As a result of that shake-up, aunts, uncles, siblings, and cousins began to have a series of family lunches and dinners where, all of a sudden, everyone opened up about things that had previously been kept in the shadows.
-"My sister and I realized that both of our grandmothers had suffered a lot," explains Viñas.
-That experience sowed the seed for L'albada, the playwright's most ambitious show, which will be performed from June 25 to July 30 at the Biblioteca de Catalunya under the direction of Oriol Broggi and as part of the Grec festival.
-With some forty characters, the production spans three generations and is a grand family story that delves into the silences, memory, and legacy derived from the Civil War.
-Viñas prefers not to explain the nature of the family jolt so as not to reveal the show's ending.
+Following that shake-up, aunts, uncles, siblings, and cousins began to hold a series of family lunches and dinners where, all of a sudden, everyone opened up about things that had previously been kept in the shadows.
+"My sister and I realized that our two grandmothers had suffered a lot," explains Viñas.
+That experience sowed the seed for L'albada, the playwright's most ambitious production, which will be performed from June 25 to July 30 at the Biblioteca de Catalunya under the direction of Oriol Broggi and as part of the Grec festival.
+With around forty characters, the production spans three generations and is a grand family story that delves into the silences, memory, and legacy derived from the Civil War.
+Viñas prefers not to explain the nature of the family jolt so as not to reveal the play's ending.

 The play begins in 1992 and revolves around Alba (Clara Mir), a university student searching for her origins.
-This search will force her to look back, to dive into the bureaucratic labyrinth of the Archive of Salamanca, and to unearth the experiences of two women—Natàlia (Cristina Arenas / Noël Olivé) and Maruja (Maria Ribera)—who suffered the war firsthand and have tried to forget it.
-They are the great heroines of the story: Natàlia fought as a militiawoman and renounced her youthful dreams to achieve family stability, and Maruja lost the future she longed for because of the conflict.
+This search will force her to look back, dive into the bureaucratic labyrinth of the Salamanca Archive, and unearth the experiences of two women—Natàlia (Cristina Arenas / Noël Olivé) and Maruja (Maria Ribera)—who suffered the war firsthand and have tried to forget it.
+They are the great heroines of the story: Natàlia fought as a militiaman and gave up her youthful dreams to achieve family stability, and Maruja lost the future she longed for due to the conflict.
 "My grandfather had a secret, and my grandmother knew it.
 For many years, she carried that pain inside and carried on.
 I don't understand my grandmother's pain, but she lived it," says Viñas.

 Cargando